satvikTT/Task_8/README.md

 | **Privacy Risk**           | High (identity exposed)         | Low (identity and traffic protected)  |
 | **Encryption**             | No                              | Yes                                   |
 | **ISP Visibility**         | Sees all browsing traffic       | Only sees encrypted VPN tunnel        |
 ---
+## Benefits and Limitations:

+###Benefits of VPNs
+1. Privacy Protection
+- Hides your real IP address from websites and ISPs.
+- Prevents tracking of your online activities.
+2. Data Encryption
+- Encrypts your internet traffic, securing it from hackers, especially on public Wi-Fi.
+3. Bypass Geo-Restrictions & Censorship
+- Access content/services (e.g., Netflix, YouTube, news sites) restricted in your region.
+4. Secure Remote Access
+- Allows employees to access company networks securely from anywhere.
+5. Improved Online Security
+- Reduces risk of man-in-the-middle attacks and eavesdropping.
+6. Safe File Sharing
+- Makes it safer to share large files over long distances or insecure networks.
+###Limitations of VPNs
+1. Reduced Internet Speed
+- Encryption and routing through remote servers can slow down browsing and downloads.
+2. Cost
+- Reliable VPN services usually require a paid subscription.
+3. Not 100% Anonymous
+- VPN providers may still log your activity.
+True anonymity often requires additional tools like Tor.
+4. Incompatibility with Some Services
+- Some websites and apps block VPN traffic (e.g., banking apps, streaming services).
+5. Legal Restrictions
+- VPN usage is restricted or illegal in some countries (e.g., China, Iran, North Korea).
+6. Potential Trust Issues
+- Free or unknown VPN providers might sell user data or lack proper security protocols.

+---
 ## Outcome: